-- Doubtful Sound/Patea, Thompson Sound and Bradshaw Sound: daily take and possession limit is one blue cod per person with no accumulation.
+- Doubtful Sound/Patea, Te-Awa-o-Tū/Thompson Sound and Kaikiekie/Bradshaw Sound: daily take and possession limit is one blue cod per person with no accumulation.

 Rock lobster potting is not permitted in marine reserves, some no-anchoring areas (china shops) or in the Pendulo Reach internal waters of Doubtful Sound/Patea.

 No commercial fishing is permitted in the internal waters of Fiordland.
 This applies to 15 named fiords.
-The boundary lines for the internal waters are not marked with physical markers, but the GPS coordinates are available from the Fisheries New Zealand website and are published in our Guide to Fiordland (pages 84–139).
+The boundary lines for the internal waters are not marked with physical markers, but the GPS coordinates are available from the Fisheries New Zealand website and are published in our User's Guide to the Fiordland Marine Area.

 See Fisheries New Zealand website for commercial fishing information.